nhsconnect/gpconnect/pages/development/development_fhir_api_guidance.md

 Once assigned, the identity **MUST** never change. `logical Ids` are always opaque, and external systems need not and should not attempt to determine their internal structure.

 {% include important.html content="As stated above and in the FHIR&reg; standard, `logical Ids` are opaque and other systems should not attempt to determine their structure (or rely on this structure for performing interactions).
 Furthermore, as they are assigned by each server responsible for storing a resource they are usually implementation specific.
-For, example: NoSQL document stores typically preferring a GUID key (e.g. 0b28be67-dfce-4bb3-a6df-0d0c7b5ab4) whilst Relational Database stores typically preferring a integer key (e.g. 2345)." %}
+For, example: NoSQL document stores typically preferring a GUID key (for example,  0b28be67-dfce-4bb3-a6df-0d0c7b5ab4) whilst Relational Database stores typically preferring an integer key (for example, 2345)." %}

 For further background, refer to principles of [resource identity as described in the FHIR standard](http://www.hl7.org/implement/standards/fhir/dstu2/resource.html#id)

 #### External resource resolution ####

-Inline with work being undertaken in other jurisdictions (see the [Argonaut Implementation Guide](http://argonautwiki.hl7.org/index.php?title=Implementation_Guide) for details) GP Connect provider systems are not expected to resolve full URLs that are external to their environment.
+In line with work being undertaken in other jurisdictions (see the [Argonaut Implementation Guide](http://argonautwiki.hl7.org/index.php?title=Implementation_Guide) for details) GP Connect provider systems are not expected to resolve full URLs that are external to their environment.

 ### [Content types](https://www.hl7.org/fhir/DSTU2/http.html#mime-type) ###